JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 In the original Android Jetcaster example, there are Java-only calls like `Objects.hash()` and `Uri.encode()`, along with extensive use of the `java.time` package.

-While you can call Java from Kotlin and vice versa, the `commonMain` source set that is the actual shared code part of a Kotlin Multiplatform module, cannot contain Java code.
+While you can call Java from Kotlin and the other way around, the `commonMain` source set, which contains the shared code in a Kotlin Multiplatform module, can't contain Java code.
-Therefore, when making your Android app multiplatform you have to either isolate such code to `androidMain` (and rewrite it for iOS), or convert Java code to Kotlin — ideally using multiplatform dependencies before even starting the KMP migration.
+So, when you make your Android app multiplatform, you need to either:
+* Isolate this code in `androidMain` (and rewrite it for iOS), or
+* Convert the Java code to Kotlin using multiplatform-compatible dependencies.

 Another Java-specific library, RxJava, is not used in Jetcaster but is widely adopted.
 Since it's a Java framework for managing asynchronous operations,